Vichy Spa: Losing Weight the French Way: Part Two

 What great timing!
 I am in the middle of a book by Douglas Peter Mackaman called, Leisure Settings, Bourgeois Culture, Medicine, and the Spa in Modern France where I just finished reading the chapter on Vichy and Aix-les-Bains.
-These were two of the largest and most important spas in France during the 19th century.
+These were two of the largest and most important spas in

 The author’s theory is that visiting spas during this time period yielded “social dividends” – that the French middle class went to spas to become more bourgeois.
 Mackaman reasons that

 spa-going was a good fit with the bourgeois class (or those who wanted to be part of it) because education and the desire to be productive was satisfied.
 Fascinating!

 And now, Jacqueline Swartz has just sent me “Part Two” – her account of a visit to Vichy where she tried their weight-loss program.
 Vichy Spa: Losing Weight the French Way was a blog post in December of 2007.